-To Make The Strawberry Infused Vodka: Combine vodka and berries in a glass jar, cover, and shake, and let sit at room temperature at least 24 hours and up to 72 hours.
-Taste the vodka every 12 hours -- when it's as strawberry flavored as you like, strain through a fine mesh sieve, discard the berries, and keep the vodka.
+Make The Strawberry-Infused Vodka: Combine vodka and berries in a glass jar, cover, and shake, and let sit at room temperature for at least 24 hours and up to 72 hours.
+Taste the vodka every 12 hours -- when it's as strawberry-flavored as you like, strain through a fine-mesh sieve, discard the berries and keep the vodka.

 The strawberry vodka will stay up to 1 month when stored in the freezer in an airtight container.

-To Make One Cocktail: Fill a copper mug or a Collins glass with crushed ice.
-Add 2 ounces of the Strawberry Infused Vodka, 4 ounce of the ginger beer, and the juice from half of a lime.
-Stir to just combine.
+Make One Cocktail: Fill a copper mug or a Collins glass with crushed ice.
+Add 2 ounces of the Strawberry-Infused Vodka, 4 ounces of the ginger beer, and the juice from half of a lime.
+Stir to combine.